alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 is enabled, because servers are automatically created and released.

-A solution to this problem is to use the [Log Service](https://www.alibabacloud.com/product/log-service): its role is to collect logs from servers and let administrators / developers to make search into them.
+A solution to this problem is to use the [Log Service](https://www.alibabacloud.com/product/log-service): its role is to collect logs from servers and let administrators / developers to search in them.

-Note: please find the source code containing the changes of this part in the "sample-app/version5" folder.
+Note: you can find the source code containing the modifications described in this part in the folder "sample-app/version5".

 ## Architecture
 Configuring Alibaba Cloud Log Service is a bit complex.
 The following diagram illustrates how it works: